ConcordUSA/engineering-core-values/practices/refactoring/readme.md

     }
 ```

-For full solution see the [object oriented workshop domain modeling anemic example and solution.](oo-workshop/mobprogrammingexercises/src/main/java/com/example/domainmodeling/anemic)
+For the full solution see the [object oriented workshop domain modeling anemic example and solution.](oo-workshop/mobprogrammingexercises/src/main/java/com/example/domainmodeling/anemic)

 ### Generalization

-Generalizing methods and code structure makes code more readable and flexible.
+Generalizing methods and code structure can make code more readable and flexible.

 See [Liskov substitution folder](oo-workshop/mobprogrammingexercises/src/main/java/com/example/liskovsubstitution/mobprogramming) in the object oriented workshop problem and solution.
-Here we generalize the transportation object and then inherit from this to create a transportation object with engines and without instead of assuming all modes of transportation include engines.
+Here we generalize the transportation object and then inherit from this to create a transportation object with engines and without, instead of assuming all modes of transportation include engines.